Gering HAL students learn the science behind the Olympics

-The two different events the students got to recreate were curling and the biathlon.
+The two events the students got to recreate were curling and the biathlon.
 First, the 50-some students had to split up into teams of two or three to make up their own countries.
-They had to come up with their country’s name, colors, location, type of government, motto and draw and color a picture of its flag.
+They had to come up with their country’s name, colors, location, type of government and motto, and draw and color a picture of its flag.

 Countries ranged from Kittenmania to Father Cane to Pandas Are Musical and Brave Land.
 After the students got their creative juices flowing, and learned a little about different types of government along the way, the newly formed countries learned about two different Olympic events and the science that goes into them.